-Name of Director Nominee Background Information Theodore H. Ashford III Mr. Ashford, 56, has served as a director of the Company since April 2010.
+Theodore H. Ashford III

+Mr. Ashford, 57, has served as a director of the Company since April 2010.
 Mr. Ashford has served as Chief Executive Officer of Ashford Capital Management, Inc. ("ACM") since October 2011.
 He has also served as Chief Investment Officer since 2007 and President since 2001 of ACM.
 From 1994 to 2001, Mr. Ashford served as an investment analyst for Ashford Capital Management, Inc. Prior to 1994, Mr. Ashford worked for International Management Group.

 Mr. Ashford's management experience brings valuable operations and leadership expertise to the Board of Directors.
 Additionally, Mr. Ashford has experience analyzing companies for investment purposes, including extensive international travel evaluating companies and markets around the world.
 Such investment advisory experience and financial analysis skills bring beneficial financial experience and a broad global perspective to the Board of Directors.

-A. Russell Chandler III Mr. Chandler, 75, has served as a director of the Company since April 1994.
+A. Russell Chandler III

+Mr. Chandler, 76, has served as a director of the Company since April 1994.
 He is founder and Chairman of Whitehall Group Ltd., a private investment firm based in Atlanta, Georgia.
+Mr. Chandler has served as a director of Intelligent Systems Corporation (NYSEAMERICAN: INS), a publicly traded provider of credit technology solutions and processing services to the financial technology and services market, since 2017.
 In 2010, Mr. Chandler formed an investor group to acquire a controlling interest in an Israeli company, Precyse Technologies Inc., which was relocated to Atlanta, Georgia.
 Mr. Chandler served as Chairman of Precyse Technologies Inc. from 2010 until April 2015 and as its Chief Executive Officer from May 2013 until April 2015.
 Mr. Chandler served as Chairman of Datapath, Inc., a company that built mobile communications trailers for military application, from October 2004 until June 2006 and he served as the Mayor of the Olympic Village for the Atlanta Committee for the Olympic Games from 1990 through August 1996.
 From 1987 to 1993, he served as Chairman of United Plastic Films, Inc., a manufacturer and distributor of plastic bags.
 He founded Qualicare, Inc., a hospital management company, in 1972 and served as its President and Chief Executive Officer until its sale in 1983.

 Mr. Chandler has founded and successfully managed several companies.
 He also has extensive experience in analyzing businesses for the purpose of making investments.
-Mr. Chandler's more than forty years of experience as a Chairman and/or Chief Executive Officer at various companies, including, among others, a private investment firm which he founded, brings key leadership, financial and operational experience to the Board of Directors.
+Mr. Chandler's more than forty-five years of experience as a Chairman and/or Chief Executive Officer at various companies, including, among others, a private investment firm which he founded, brings key leadership, financial and operational experience to the Board of Directors.